 But the truth is, mental health conditions are far more common than we believe.
 Moreover, it can affect people of all ages and all walks of life.
 It can not only make us anxious and withdrawn but also affect our ability to function normally in our daily lives.

 Although we may not know what actually causes such mental illness, we can learn to identify the signs and recognize them during the early stages.
 This can help us to overcome these mental conditions and live a happier, more confident life.

-Read also: What is Mental Health And Illness?
+Related: What is Mental Health And Illness?

 It’s true that most of us feel stressed and anxious every now and then.
 And the fact is, some level of anxiety can actually be healthy for us.
-However, when such negative feelings persist for over 2 weeks and start to affect our thinking, emotions, behavior, mood and daily life, then it may be a cause for concern, according to the National Alliance on Mental Illness (NAMI).
+However, when such negative feelings persist for over 2 weeks and start to affect our thinking, emotions, behavior, mood, and daily life, then it may be a cause for concern, according to the National Alliance on Mental Illness (NAMI).

 So if you are going through a rough patch or experiencing certain mental health symptoms, then here are a few warning signs of mental illness that you must watch out for to identify and underlying conditions early:

-1. You have extreme mood swings
+1. Extreme mood swings

 If you are experiencing intense mood swings more frequently, then it might be a signal for a more serious psychiatric issue.
 According to the American Psychiatric Association, “Rapid or dramatic shifts in emotions or depressed feelings,” can be a sign of mental illness.

-2. You feel worried and anxious
+2. Feeling worried and anxious

 With our busy and stressful lives, it’s normal for us to experience some level of anxiety.
 In fact, some stress and anxiety can actually be good for us.
-Professional counselor Dr. Katharina Star, PhD explains “Scientists have learned that some degree of stress or anxiety isn’t necessarily a bad thing.”
+Professional counselor Dr. Katharina Star, Ph.D. explains “Scientists have learned that some degree of stress or anxiety isn’t necessarily a bad thing.”
 Good stress or eustress “keeps us motivated and excited about life,” she adds.

-Anxiety can lead to other symptoms like restlessness, insomnia, shortness of breath, heart palpitations, racing thoughts, headaches, agitation & irritation, diarrhoea, etc. You should seek professional help if you experience anxiety and related symptoms for over 6 months on a daily basis.
+Anxiety can lead to other symptoms like restlessness, insomnia, shortness of breath, heart palpitations, racing thoughts, headaches, agitation & irritation, diarrhea, etc. You should seek professional help if you experience anxiety and related symptoms for over 6 months on a daily basis.

-3. You experience chronic sadness
+3. Experiencing chronic sadness